 In response to this, the Out-of-Band PASSporT Transmission Involving TDM Networks was developed as the industry standard "reasonable measure."

 As defined by the ATIS non-IP Call Authentication Task Force, the PASSport uses out-of-band signaling.
 Its used to extend SHAKEN through TDM networks.

 Question: What are my options if I am a smaller provider?

 For providers with more than 100k lines, you must execute SHAKEN:

 For providers with less than 100k lines, you have options:

 - SHAKEN or Robocall Mitigation for SIP

 Question: How does this impact calls originating from outside the US?

-This only applies to US calling numbers, even if the carrier is outside the US.
+This only applies to US calling numbers, even if the carrier is outside of the US.
 If calls are originating outside the US with non-US numbers, none of this applies.
-US carriers are required to drop calls received from US numbers that are not verified for SHAKEN.
+Its required that US carriers drop calls received from US numbers that aren't verified for SHAKEN.

 Question: Does ConnexCS provide SHAKEN?